PrefectHQ/prefect/README.md

 <p align="center"><img src="https://images.ctfassets.net/gm98wzqotmnx/4lgiSBlqqp7GH72CXvipnL/46e0fb4dabeb28e302427b6f6b95b4e7/prefect-orion-constellation-banner-light.png" width=1000></p>

-# Orion
+# Prefect 2.0

-A development repo for Prefect Orion; reference documentation can be found at https://orion-docs.prefect.io/.
+A development repo for Prefect 2.0 and Orion.
+Reference documentation can be found at https://orion-docs.prefect.io/.

 ## Welcome!

-Prefect Orion is the second-generation workflow orchestration engine from [Prefect](https://www.prefect.io), now available as a [technical preview](https://orion-docs.prefect.io/faq/#why-is-orion-a-technical-preview).
+Prefect 2.0 is the second-generation workflow orchestration engine from [Prefect](https://www.prefect.io), now available as a [technical preview](https://orion-docs.prefect.io/faq/#why-is-orion-a-technical-preview).

-Orion has been designed from the ground up to handle the dynamic, scalable workloads that the modern data stack demands.
-Powered by a brand-new, asynchronous rules engine, it represents an enormous amount of research, development, and dedication to a simple idea:
+Prefect 2.0 has been designed from the ground up to handle the dynamic, scalable workloads that the modern data stack demands.
+Powered by Orion, a brand-new, asynchronous rules engine, it represents an enormous amount of research, development, and dedication to a simple idea:

 _**You should love your workflows again.**_